Lil Nas X Adds Billy Ray Cyrus To ‘Old Town Road’ Remix And People Are Loving It

 — Billy Ray Cyrus (@billyraycyrus) April 3, 2019

-There’s no word yet on whether this remix will also be excluded from the Billboard Country Music charts but the original is still on their Top 100 chart sitting at position no. 15, according to Billboard.com.
+There’s no word yet on whether this remix will also be excluded from the Billboard Country Music charts.
+However, the original version is still on their Top 100 chart, sitting at position No. 15, according to Billboard.